 Private healthcare in Romania

 Private healthcare is an ever-expanding industry in Romania.
-Private hospitals are the best option for expats looking for world-class healthcare in Romania, while private clinics are a good option for less serious conditions.
-Private medical facilities are usually restricted to urban areas and staff are typically well-trained and can usually speak English.
+Private hospitals are the best option for expats looking for world-class healthcare in Romania, while private clinics are a good option for less severe conditions.
+Private medical facilities are primarily concentrated in major cities such as Bucharest, Cluj-Napoca, Timișoara, Constanța, and Iași, and staff are typically well-trained and can generally speak English.

 Pharmacies are available throughout Romania.
 They can be found attached to some hospitals and should stock most medicines.
-Expats should be aware that medications available over-the-counter in their home country may be prescription-only in Romania, and vice versa.
+Pharmacies in Romania are known as ‘farmacie’ in the local language and are identified by a green cross on a white background.

 Emergency response times can vary depending on the area in Romania.
-In some cases, and if possible, it might be faster for patients to make their own way to medical treatment facilities.
+In some cases, and if possible, it might be faster to make your own way to medical treatment facilities.
+Romania has a fleet of medical aircraft for serious emergencies, and international insurance providers often provide lists of recommended hospitals for their members.

 Further reading